Most and Least Expensive States for Pet Owners in 2026

 $63,150

-Mississippi pet owners spend nearly 1% of median household income on pets, nearly double Utah's rate.
-Lower median incomes in Southern and Appalachian states make even moderate pet costs a heavier burden relative to household budgets.
+Mississippi pet owners spend 5% of their median household income on pets, double Utah's rate.
+Across Southern and Appalachian states, lower median incomes stretch even moderate pet costs further.

-Pet insurance explains much of the gap.
-Dog insurance premiums average about $634 annually across all states, compared to about $351 for cats.
-Dogs average seven boarding nights per year at about $43 per night, totaling roughly $301 annually.
-Cats average five nights at the same rate, coming to about $215 per year.
+Dog premiums average $634 a year nationally, compared to $351 for cats.
+Dogs average seven boarding nights a year at $43 per night ($301 total), while cats average five nights at $215.

 petInsurance icon